 - Check with your current employer whether they allow you to work a second job.
 Some companies may still contractually not allow this, including exchange programs such as JET.

-- Be mindful of your visa requirements around how many hours you are permitted to work, and how many jobs you are allowed to hold.
+- Be mindful of your visa requirements.
+For example, how many hours you are permitted to work, and how many jobs you are allowed to hold.
 If your visa only permits one main job, you may have to apply for an “Application for Permission to Engage in Activity other than that Permitted under the Status of Residence Previously Granted.”
-For more information on visas in Japan, check out our section on Visas and Status of Residence on the GaijinPot 101.
+For more information on visas in Japan, check out our page on Visas and Status of Residence in Japan 101 section.